 David has a close association with UK Airborne Forces and is a former Paratrooper having served for over 19 years.

 He lives in St Andrews in Fife with his partner.
 Once his research is complete (is it ever?) he hopes his labour of 'love' will at some point come to fruition' which will result in a publication on the Scottish Aux units and SDB

-Donald is the author of Somerset Versus Hitler and has researched WW2 activities in Somerset, especially secret activities on Mendip.
-He has been a Headmaster, worked with the Mendip Ranger Service and taken part in the Defence of Britain Survey.
-He is now retired and no longer researches the Aux Units.
+Donald was the author of Somerset Versus Hitler and has researched WW2 activities in Somerset, especially secret activities on Mendip.
+He had been a Headmaster, worked with the Mendip Ranger Service and taken part in the Defence of Britain Survey.
 All his findings are deposited within the Somerset Record Office and/or BRO Museum, Parham.

 Ian is from Cardiff and is interested in general WW2 history especially aircraft and AFVs.
 All his uncles served in the war in all 3 services, and his father served in the RAF after the war in the Canal Zone.